nF would not be possible without the generous support of:

 Mendel Lee, founder and co-director

-MENDEL LEE is a composer, musician, and educator residing in New Orleans, LA.
-He is currently the Assistant Director of Bands at Tulane University, the director of the Green Wave Brass Band, co-founder and co-director of the Green Wave Winds, the founder and co-director of the nienteForte Contemporary Music Festival, and a performing member of Versipel New Music.
-His music has been commissioned by internationally renowned timpanist David Constantine (former Assistant Principal Timpanist of the Syracuse Symphony Orchestra), The Concert Singers (Los Angeles), the Xavier University Symphonic Winds (Cincinnati), Liminal Space, the West Chester University Percussion Ensemble, and the Portland Percussion Group.
+MENDEL LEE (b.
+1975) is a composer, musician, and music and marching educator/arranger residing in New Orleans, LA.
+He is currently the Assistant Director of Bands at Tulane University, the director of the Green Wave Brass Band, co-founder and co-director of the Green Wave Winds, the founder and co-director of the nienteForte Contemporary Music, and a composer and performer with Versipel New Music.

 Maxwell Dulaney, co-director